PrisonTeam/Prison/docs/knownissues_v3.3.x.md

   * Option to name all mines: list of mines.
 Permit non A, B, C naming.
   * list world guard commands to protect the world (would then have functional world)

-* If no ranks are defined and the placeholders are attempted to be used, it is causing some errors.
-No economy plugin so Ranks did not load. {prison_rank_tag} was causing an error with /prison placeholder test.
-"Server: Invalid json.
-Unterminated escape sequence..."
-The ranks module did not load due to no economy.